-Sex workers cannot work until 15 March 2021 at the earliest.
-If you are a sex worker without an alternative source of income during the corona crisis, there may be schemes you can use.
+Since 19 May, sex workers have been permitted to resume work, as a result of the relaxation of corona measures.
+If you are a sex worker, and you did not have an alternative source of income during the lockdown, there may be schemes you can use.
 Check this article to see if you are eligible for NOW, Tozo or welfare.
 This depends on your situation, for instance if you are an employee or an entrepreneur.

 On this page

 Lockdown relaxation planThe lockdown in the Netherlands is still in place, but the government is gradually relaxing the measures.
 As a result, sex workers are permitted to resume their work.
 Check The coronavirus and your company to see which other measures have been relaxed.

 NOW or unemployment benefit for employees in the sex industryAre you under contract with an employer?
 Entrepreneurs who employ sex workers can apply for compensation of wage costs under the NOW scheme.
 This scheme aims to help businesses that have a turnover loss of 20% or more in the course of 3 months.
 If the application is approved, the employer receives a compensation towards the wage costs, which enables them to keep on paying your wages.
 If you lose your job, you can apply for unemployment benefit from the Employment Insurance Agency UWV.

 Tozo for self-employed sex workersIf you are registered at the Netherlands Chamber of Commerce KVK as an entrepreneur, and pay taxes over your earnings, you are a self-employed professional (perhaps you refer to yourself as a zzp-er or freelancer, but that doesn’t make any difference).
 Self-employed professionals cannot apply for the NOW scheme, but they can apply for Tozo, a temporary bridging benefit.
 There are two options:

 - Cost of living compensation: you can apply for a benefit to compensate your loss of income up to the social minimum standard.
 You apply in the town or city where you live.